What is Mentimeter and How Can It Be Used for Teaching? Tips and Tricks

 It's not just teachers who can create polls and questions, students can do it too, live.
 This allows educators to get students engaged during the presentation, perhaps adding questions for the class or directly for the teacher.
 A helpful upvote system makes for an simple way to find what everyone needs without taking up too much class time.

-The word cloud can be a good way to work as a class to brainstorm, perhaps creating character traits in a story, for example.
+The word cloud can be a good way to work as a class to collaborate or brainstorm, perhaps creating character traits in a story, for example.
 For an ELL class or foreign language, it's possible to ask a question in multiple languages.

 The fact all this offers data that can be analyzed by teachers makes it a very powerful tool both for use live as well as for future planning.